-· 四個在一定企業的基本的研究。 第23章 ARTICLE IV.
+ARTICLE IV.

 JUDICIAL DEPARTMENT.

 Section 1.
-The distinction between actions at law and suits in equity, and the forms of all such actions and suits shall be abolished and there shall be in this State but one form of action, for the enforcement or

-State but one form of action, for the enforcement or protection of private rights or the redress of private wrongs which shall be denominated a civil action; and every action presented by the people of the State as a party, against a person charged with a public offence, for the punishment of the same, shall be termed a criminal action.
+The distinction between actions at law and suits in equity, and the forms of all such actions and suits shall be abolished and there shall be in this State but one form of action, for the enforcem protection of private rights or the redress of private wrongs which shall be denominated a civil action; and every action presented by the people of the State as a party, against a person charged with a public offence, for the punishment of the same, shall be termed a criminal action.
 Feigned issues shall also be abolished and the fact at issue tried by order of court before a jury.
 Sec.
-2. Three Commissioners shall be appointed by this convention, to report to the General Assembly at its first session after this constitution shall be adopted by the people, rules of practice and procedure in accordance with the provisions of the foregoing section. cordance with the provisions of the foregoing section, and the convention shall provide for the commissioners a reasonable compensation.
+2. Three Commissioners shall be appointed this convention, to report to the General Assembly its first session after this constitution shall be adopted. by the people, rules of practice and procedure in ac-cordance with the provisions of the foregoing section, and the convention shall provide for the commissioners victed of treason unless on the testimony of two wit-Sec.
+2. The said suits shall be proceeded in, and tried under the existing laws and rules applicable thereto.
+After final judgments Sec.
+9. There shall be two terms of the Supreme court held at the seat of government of the State in each years, commencing on the first Monday in Janua-ry, and first Monday in June, and continuing as long as the public interest may require.
 Sec.
+10. The Supreme court shall have jurisdiction to review, upon appeal, any decision of the courts below, upon any matter of law or legal interference; but no issue of fact shall be tried before this court; and Sec.
+4. Existing judgments and decrees not the court shall have power to issue any remedial writs

+Scc.
 3. The same commissioners shall also report to the General Assembly as soon as practicable, a code of law of North-Carolina.
-The Governor shall have power to fill the vacancies occurring in this commission.
-Sec.
-4. The judicial power of the State shall be vested in a court for the trial of impeachments a Supreme court, Superior courts, court of justices of the Peace and special courts.
-Sec.
-5. The court for the trial of impeachments shall be the senate; a majority of the members shall be necessary to a quorum, and the judgment shall not extend beyond removal from and disqualification to hold office in this State, but the party shall be liable to indictment and punishment according to law.
+The Governor shall have power to fill the vacancies occurring in this commiss Sec.
+4. The judicial power of the State shall be vested in a court for the trial of impeachments a Supreme court, Superior courts, court of justices of the Peace